mulqueenr/mulqueenr.github.io/docs/side_projects/3d_scatterplots.md

 ## Introduction

 Here's how to generate 3D scatterplots of single cell experiments in Blender.
-To do this, we are going to use a similar shader to the one I use in the [molecular render]((https://mulqueenr.github.io/3d_scatterplots/)) project.
+To do this, we are going to use a similar shader to the one I use in the ["molecular render"](https://mulqueenr.github.io/molecular_render/) project.
 Additionally, I will be using blender's python console to read in a simple text file to populate a UMAP projection.

 For the text file, generate a header, tab-separated table with the following columns: